aptech/docs/docs/CR-eqSolvemt.rst

     beta                 1.00000               1.4352447511            0.0000000002
     --------------------------------------------------------------------------------

-The parameter values returned by eqSolveMT are located in the par member of the eqsolveMTOut struct.
-They can be accessed with pvGetParVector or pvUnpack like this:
+The parameter values returned by :func:`eqSolveMT` are located in the par member of the :class:`eqsolveMTOut` struct.
+They can be accessed with :func:`pvGetParVector` or :func:`pvUnpack` like this:

 ::